 Who We Are

 As the movement for the liberation of the LGBT community is gaining momentum in India, in many ways it has struggled far more than other social movements to be recognized.
 Founded in August 2017 by Delhi University students, we aim at creating a safe space for members of the LGBT+ community as well as straight allies to interact and socialize.
-Nazariya, a grassroots level LGBT+ Straight alliance which is also a social justice advocacy group originating from Delhi University aims to empower the open-minded youth to fight prejudice, casteism, sexism, and racism.
+Nazariya, a grassroots level LGBT+ Straight alliance which is also an intersectional feminist, social justice advocacy group originating from Delhi University aims to empower the open-minded youth to fight prejudice, casteism, sexism, and racism.

 What We Do